Charcoal-SE/SmokeDetector/README.md

 You can run `.
 ChatExchange/setp.sh` to set local environment variables so that you don't have to log in every time.

-Only supports Stack Exchange OpenIDs for now.
+Smoke Detector only supports Stack Exchange OpenIDs for now.